 But our purpose as a school is not just about academic achievement - though of course this is important.
-Last year the academic performance of students in GCSE and A level was outstanding - and for the 10th year in a row we have been labelled as top performing state school in the North (by Sunday Times).
+Last year, and for the 10th year in a row we have been labelled as top performing state school in the North (by Sunday Times).